alexirpan/alexirpan.github.io/_posts/2019-01-29-alphastar-part2.markdown

 Intuitively, the argument goes like this: suppose you train an agent by doing supervised learning on the actions a human does.
 This is called *behavioral cloning*, and is a common baseline in the literature.
-Let's say you train a model to imitate your expert.
-At $$t=0$$, it acts with small error
+At $$t=0$$, your model acts with small error
 $$\epsilon_0$$.
 That's fine.
-This carries it to state that's modelled less well, since the expert visits it less often.
-Now at $$t=1$$, it acts with slightly larger error $$\epsilon_1$$, reaching a state even further from expert supervision.
-This is more troubling.
-At $$t=2$$, we get a larger error $$\epsilon_2$$, then an even larger $$\epsilon_3$$, and so on.
-As the errors compound over time, the agent reaches states very far from expert behavior, and soon the agent is doing nonsense.
-This problem means mistakes in imitation learning often aren't recoverable.
+This carries it to state that's modelled less well, since the expert visited it less often.
+Now at $$t=1$$, it acts with slightly larger error $$\epsilon_1$$.
+This is more troubling, as we're in a state with even less expert supervision.
+At $$t=2$$, we get a larger error $$\epsilon_2$$, at
+$$t=3$$ an even larger $$\epsilon_3$$, and so on.
+As the errors compound over time, the agent goes through states very far from expert behavior, and because we don't have labels for these states, the agent is soon doing nonsense.

-The temporal nature of the problem means that the longer your episode is, the more likely it is that you enter this negative feedback loop, and the worse you'll be if you do.
+This problem means mistakes in imitation learning often aren't recoverable, and the temporal nature of the problem means that the longer your episode is, the more likely it is that you enter this negative feedback loop, and the worse you'll be if you do.
 You can prove that if the expected loss each timestep is $$\epsilon$$, then the worst-case